front-commerce/developers.front-commerce.com/source/docs/essentials/add-new-attribute.md

 ### Index our changes

-aaaaa

 If we want our code to be taken into account when the module is loaded, we must index it.

-Create a file named `index.js` and type in the following code.
+In the file named `index.js`, type in the following code.
 It indexes the schema and the resolver from earlier.

 ```js
 // mymodule/server/modules/acme/index.js